syawqy/weather-app/README.md

 ## Usage

-On the home page, choose a country then choos a city name, the weather information will be showed quickly after that.
+On the home page, choose a country then choose a city name, the weather information will be showed quickly after that.

 ## License